xpilot-project/docs/docs/faq.md

 * macOS: `~/Library/Application Support/org.vatsim.xpilot/AppConfig.json`
 * Linux: `~/.local/share/org.vatsim.xpilot/AppConfig.json` (you will have to enable hidden files/folders to see the `.local` folder)

+!> If you have the xPilot client running, you can enter the command `.appdata` which will open the folder directly.

 ## Disconnected due to low frame rates
 VATSIM requires that the X-Plane users maintain at least 20 frames-per-second during flight.
 The reason for this is to prevent a phenomena called "time dilation", which is when the simulation rate of X-Plane drops below real-time, which results in an aircraft flying slower on radar than what their groundspeed reports.
 X-Plane enforces a strict 20 FPS minimum to ensure the simulation rate runs in real-time.
 You can read more about this here: https://www.x-plane.com/kb/the-simulators-measurement-of-time-is-slow/